jjmedinaariza/modelling_book/docs/05-inference.md

 ## 0.38
 ```

 The `prop.test()` function uses a Normal approximation to compute the confidence interval.
-This approximation may not work well when the outcome of interest is rare or uncommon or with small smaples.
+This approximation may not work well when the outcome of interest is rare or uncommon or with small samples.
 A number of alternative formulas have been proposed for these cases.
-Check wikepedia for "binomial proportion confidence interval".
-To get R to compute these alternative ways you need to install and load th `binom` package.
+Check Wikipedia for "binomial proportion confidence interval".
+To get R to compute these alternative ways you need to install and load the `binom` package.

 ```r